OzzyProjects/datalink_layer_sniffer/README.md

 **It works also as a string extractor, displaying in output file revelant strings**

+**New release working with libpcap.
+The older one deals with raw sockets only**

 It grabs all revelant strings from packets : url, domain names, json requests etc...

 You can see an example in file named string_log in the results repository

-It binds to an network interface with her name, after set up it in promiscuous mode.
+It binds a network interface or grab all frames with -g option, binding to any.

-Among others, it uses the functions select(), FD_ISSET() to make it as low level as possible.

 **Also being able to sniff some layer 2 packets like ARP, HOMEPLUG, HOMEPLUG POWERLINE, ETHERTYPE IEEE 1905 1a and other ones.**